pierre83/Ethernet/README.md

 1c.Socket.cpp: now verifies that the status is LISTEN after a socketListen() command

-1d.Socket.cpp: now verifies that the status is UDP after a socketStartUDP() command
+1d.Socket.cpp: now verifies that the status is UDP, MAC, MACRAW after a socketStartUDP() command

 2.EthernetUdp.cpp: Fixed udp.flush(),